 4. Measure the results.

 This is the best solution to this problem.
 Google often considers substantial, professional content the best solution, even if it has fewer links than top-ranking competitors.
 Even if it has fewer links than the competition.
-Google likes complete answers to user queries (look for research on the importance of volume and the usefulness of content on SEO promotion).
+Google likes complete answers to user queries.

-Creating a network is quite costly and is often an unaffordable step in the efficient use of funds.
+Creating a network is quite costly and is often an unaffordable step in efficiently using funds.
 We’ve developed a checklist for when you definitely need a PBN:

 1. Your niche is highly competitive, and all available links are already bought out.